censorship-no-archive/ceno2-testbed/README.md

 : Delay between HTTP request and response (in seconds, number).

 ``peer_ts``
-: A UNIX UTC time stamp indicating when the peer first reported its existence to the peer locator.
+: A UNIX UTC time stamp indicating when the contacted peer first reported its existence to the peer locator (in seconds, number).

 ``peer_nat``
-: Whether the peer claimed to be behind NAT to the peer locator.
+: Whether the contacted peer claimed to be behind NAT to the peer locator (boolean).

 This test is being run every 6 hours in the testbed and it reports as ``http_reachability_test``.